When nothing changes

 for the teenager, but they have not said they would like it to be

 different.
 If the parent feels it is their job to solve problems they

 may well respond to this by proposing some kind of solution (probably

-would be "OK, you're fed up with me bossing you about.
+would be "Ok, so you're fed up with me bossing you about.
 And given you are

-fed up like that, is there anything you want?"
+fed up like that, what would you like to happen?"

 10. Identifying a desired outcome and developing it in Stage 2 can have a

 similar effect to the Solution Focus "miracle question": "Suppose that one night, while you are asleep, there is a